 One of the advantages of a company app is that you can drill down into the data to measure what your employees are looking at and how they are engaging with the app.

-The data can provide the basis of a communications programme tailored to the interests and behaviours of your staff to boost employee adoption and uptake of your services.
+The data can provide the basis of a communications program tailored to the interests and behaviors of your staff to boost employee adoption and uptake of your services.

 Adopt existing apps